bitnami/charts/incubator/dokuwiki/README.md

 # DokuWiki

-[DokuWiki](https://www.dokuwiki.org) DokuWiki is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments
+[DokuWiki](https://www.dokuwiki.org) DokuWiki is a standards-compliant, simple to use wiki optimized for creating documentation.
+It is targeted at developer teams, workgroups, and small companies.
+All data is stored in plain text files, so no database is required.

 ## TL;DR;